Owais-Khan/ImageAnalysisTools/README.md

 ```

 ## ImageAnalysisCreateStenosis.py
-This scrip will create a stenosis in a given surface.
+This script will create a stenosis in a given surface.
 You can pre-specify the location (e.g., 50% along the length of the centerline) and the diameter reduction (e.g., 0.5).
 The script takes a surface file and a centerlines file.
 ```console
 foo@bar:~$ python ImageAnalysisCreateStenosis.py -InputFileName /path/to/input/surface -InputCenterlinesFileName -StenosisLocation 75
 ```